 Hosting webinars is another marketing technique used by digital marketing agencies.
-By providing value to the attendees, you can convert them into the customers or upsell other products or services.
+By providing value to the attendees, you can convert them into customers or upsell other products or services.

-Many top marketers, including Neil Patel, Mark Ling, A. Morrison, use webinars as one of the primary tools in their marketing campaigns.
+Many top marketers, including Neil Patel, Mark Ling, and A. Morrison, use webinars as one of the primary tools in their marketing campaigns.

 4. Design Valuable Infographics

-Who don’t like infographics?
+Who doesn’t like infographics?

 Infographics are visually stunning, easy to digest, and extremely powerful to drive referral traffic & links to your website.
-People love to share them or pin on their Pinterest boards.
+People love to share them or pin them on their Pinterest boards.